-As part of the University's Economic and Social Research Council Doctoral Training Centre, PGCARMS was developed by the Graduate School and the College of Social Sciences to give postgraduate researchers advanced training in research and transferable skills.
+As part of the University's Economic and Social Research Council Doctoral Training Centre, PGCARMS was developed by the University Graduate School and the College of Social Sciences to give postgraduate researchers advanced training in research and transferable skills.
 It is currently only available to BBSRC-funded postgraduate research students who are part of the Midlands Integrative Biosciences Training Partnership (MIBTP).

 More information can be found on the University Graduate School's PGCARMS pages.

-PGR development programme
+Postgraduate Researcher development programme